DuncanRitchie2/window-bookings/README.md

 For this kind of project where it&rsquo;s about showing what I know and what I can do in a limited time (ten days), it seemed sensible to stick with what I&rsquo;m familiar with.
 I know Information Catalyst prefer Angular, but I have no experience with Angular and I&rsquo;m very comfortable with React (excluding React Hooks).
 (See also: six of my projects on <a href="https://github.com/DuncanRitchie?tab=repositories" title="DuncanRitchie&rsquo;s repositories">my non-apprenticeship account</a>.)
 I know Information Catalyst prefer Java, and I am getting a lot better acquainted with Java, but I still have more familiarity with Node/Express/JavaScript generally.

+<h3>✨ Features I managed to implement</h3>

+The app presents the customer with a booking form, which asks for a customer name, premises address, and survey date.
+On submission, a new survey is added to the database with the information from the form.
+If the premises does not match a premises existing in the database, a new premises is created.
+If the customer does not match a premises existing in the database, a new customer is created.
+A random surveyor is assigned to the survey.
+After submitting a booking, the customer is redirected to their list of surveys.

+The customer&rsquo;s list of surveys presents the date due, premises address, surveyor name, and an edit button for every booking.
+If a latitude and longitude is also in the database for a premises, those co-ordinates are given also.

+The edit button allows the customer to change the date and time of the booking.
+(It would also allow the customer to change the premises, but I&rsquo;ve not figured that out yet.)

+Surveyors can also log in, and view the surveys they have been assigned to.
+They get similar information to the customer&rsquo;s view, though with a customer&rsquo;s name instead of a surveyor&rsquo;s.
+(So customers get a list of the surveyors they&rsquo;re dealing with, and vice versa.)

+The edit button for each record in the surveyor&rsquo;s view allows the surveyor to read and change the architectural style for the premises.
+(It also asks the surveyor for the number of windows, but this is not saved to the database.)

+After a customer changes a booking or a surveyor changes a survey, they are redirected to their list of surveys.

 <h3>🗄️ MySql database</h3>

 For databases, Information Catalyst like to use MongoDB for non-relational and MySql for relational.
 I&rsquo;m happy with both &mdash; <a href="https://github.com/DuncanRitchie/velut" title="Code for velut.co.uk on GitHub">my Latin dictionary</a> is a big project of mine using MongoDB &mdash; but this project seemed to need a relational database with several tables linking together, so I used MySql.